 What provides liquidity risks?

-Liquidity risk may arise from weak market participation, funding pressure, or the nature of the asset itself.
+Liquidity risk may arise from weak market participation, funding pressure, asset type, market volatility, or a mismatch between cash needs and investment maturity.

 How to avoid liquidity risk?

-It may be managed by maintaining accessible reserves, diversifying, and matching investments with the time horizon.
+Liquidity risk cannot be fully avoided, but it may be managed by maintaining accessible reserves, diversifying investments, and aligning investments with the required time horizon.

 Who is most affected by liquidity risk?